Skip to main content

 • Art

 • All incoming freshmen must take an art/music credit to graduate.
-Both Foundations of Art and Media Arts are among those that meet this requirement.
+Both Studio in Art and Media Arts are among those that meet this requirement.

 • Students who plan to study Architecture or Graphic Design usually need an art portfolio.
 Recommended courses that develop that portfolio are Studio in Drawing and Painting, Advanced Studio in Drawing and Painting, and Directed Studio.